 We're proud of our faculty's research.

-Ashland University science faculty research programs all involve students, who learn lab tools, do group-work, present project ideas, and go in-depth into active science.
+Ashland University science faculty research programs all involve students, who learn to use lab and field equipment, do group-work, present project ideas, and go in-depth into active science.

 Many directed research students present at professional conferences, meet experts in their field of interest, and co-author published papers.
 All of our research students gain experience that is valuable to professional development and their future in science and science-related work.